tencent cloud

 Note:

-If you need to use the pglogical plugin, submit a ticket to contact us to add the shared_preload_libraries parameter.
-Modifying the shared_preload_libraries parameter will restart the instance, so make sure your business has a reconnection mechanism.
+If you need to use the pglogical plugin, please submit a ticket and contact us to add the shared_preload_libraries parameter.
+Modifying the shared_preload_libraries parameter will restart the instance.
+Ensure the business has a reconnection mechanism.

-TencentDB for PostgreSQL supports configuring pglogical logical replication within the same instance or between different instances in the same region.
+TencentDB for PostgreSQL supports configuring pglogical logical replication between the same instance or different instances in the same region.

-Confirm that the shared_preload_libraries parameter contains pglogical, as shown in the figure below:
+Please ensure the shared_preload_libraries parameter includes pglogical, as shown below:

 postgres=> show shared_preload_libraries;